-Our key metrics, which include monthly active users ("MAUs") and average revenue per MAU ("ARPMAU"), are calculated using internal company data based on the activity of user accounts.
-While this data is based on what we believe to be reasonable estimates of our user base and activity levels for the applicable period of measurement, there are inherent challenges in measuring usage of our offerings across large online and mobile populations based in numerous jurisdictions.
-We continuously seek to improve our estimates of our user base and user activity, and such estimates may change due to improvements or changes in our methodology.
+The numbers for our key metrics, which include our monthly active users ("MAUs") and average revenue per MAU ("ARPMAU"), are calculated using internal company data based on the activity of user accounts.
+While these numbers are based on what we believe to be reasonable estimates of our user base and activity levels for the applicable period of measurement, there are inherent challenges in measuring usage of our offerings across large online and mobile populations based in numerous jurisdictions.
+In addition, we continuously seek to improve our estimates of our user base and user activity, and such estimates may change due to improvements or changes in our methodology.